 Eyebrows were certainly raised when the 30-year-old returned to the place he had just left.
 But the situation was a lot more complicated than that.

 Canelo had a long-standing disagreement with Oscar De La Hoya.
 Therefore, he wanted to sever ties with De La Hoya and his company.
 Not necessarily DAZN.

 At the time the beef was going down and concluded swiftly via a statement from Canelo Promotions, WBN had thought Canelo would be heading down the Pay Per View path.

-This still could be the case in 2020, after Canelo renegotiated his agreement with DAZN without the involvement of Golden Boy or De La Hoya.
+This still could be the case in 2020.
+It comes after Canelo renegotiated his agreement with DAZN without the involvement of Golden Boy or De La Hoya.